CogSciPrag/Understanding-LLMs-course/_sources/lectures/01-introduction.md

 # Background

-This page will contain materials for the first lecture session.
-Stay tuned!
+Slides from the first lecture can be found [here](https://github.com/CogSciPrag/Understanding-LLMs-course/lectures/slides/01-introduction.pdf).

+A cheat sheet on mathematical notation and a few basics for the class can be found [here](https://github.com/CogSciPrag/Understanding-LLMs-course/lectures/slides/cheat-sheet-notation-algebra.pdf).